konflux-ci/release-service-catalog/catalog/pipeline/push-to-external-registry/0.7/README.md

 | pyxisSecret | The kubernetes secret to use to authenticate to Pyxis.
 It needs to contain two keys: key and cert | No | - |
 | postCleanUp | Cleans up workspace after finishing executing the pipeline | Yes | true |

+## Changes since 0.6
+Add `push-sbom-to-pyxis` task to the pipeline.
+This will ensure that sbom components for the image are pushed to Pyxis as part of this pipeline.

 ## Changes since 0.5
 The syntax for `taskRef.bundle` and `pipelineRef.bundle` is deprecated, bundles resolver is used with new format.